christophstrasen/PromiseKeeper/docs_internal/drafts/ai_feedback.md

+# Archived: AI feedback snapshot (historical)

+> This is a historical feedback snapshot.
+The current API/doc state may differ; treat this as input, not truth.

 # From a clean-room analysis (AI that was never involved in building)

 If I’m a **mid-level Project Zomboid Lua modder** and I open the three smoke test files for the first time, my reaction is basically: